tomas-ravalli/fcb-smart-booking/README.md

   <em>Fig. 1: Seat release for multiple matches from the Club's Members App.</em>
 </p>

-However, member behavior creates a massive supply-demand gap: **on average, 40% of members seats are released within the last 72 hours of a match**, while fan demand is already high weeks in advance.
+However, member behavior creates a massive supply-demand gap: **on average, 40% of members seats are released within the last 72 hours of a match**, while fan demand is already high months in advance.
 This mismatch leads to lost revenue, a poor fan experience with "not-available" messages, and fragmented single seats that are hard to sell.
 The diagram below illustrates the supply-demand gap the system was built to solve.

 <p align="center">
   <img src="./assets/sb-sdg.png" alt="Supply-demand gap" width="1500">